matthewfeickert-talks/talk-uw-madison-seminar-2025/talk.md

       <img src="figures/pmssm-exclusion-plots_annotated.png"; width=100%>
    </a>
 </p>
-.center.large[Analysis excluded nearly all models in $Z/h$ "funnel region"] ]
+.center.large[Analysis .bold[nearly excluded all models] in $Z/h$ "funnel region",<br>where a low-mass neutralino would not oversaturate the dark matter relic abundance]
+]

 ---